neuroailab/ptutils/docs/source/introduction/installation.rst

     deactivate

-Congratulations, you have installed tfutils!
-Next, we recommend you learn how to run models using tfutils and walk through the MNIST multilayer perceptron tutorial.
+Congratulations, you have installed PTUtils!
+Next, we recommend you learn how to run models using PTUtils and walk through the MNIST multilayer perceptron tutorial.